 In accordance with the Luxembourg law on commercial companies, the company’s annual and consolidated accounts are certified by an external auditor appointed by the Annual General Meeting of the Shareholders.

-On 17 April 2013, the General Meeting of Shareholders decided, on a proposal from the Board of Directors, to appoint for a period of one year: Pricewaterhouse Coopers S.à r.l., as auditor for the statutory accounts and consolidated financial statements.
+At the latest meeting, the General Meeting of Shareholders decided, on a proposal from the Board of Directors, to appoint for a period of one year: Pricewaterhouse Coopers S.à r.l., as auditor for the statutory accounts and consolidated financial statements.